bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 }
 ```
 In the `start` function, we create a Tokio broadcast channel.
-If you know Go, you'll be familiar with the concept.
-You set the maximum number
+You set the maximum number of values to be stored in the channel,
-of values to be stored in the channel, and you get a tuple containing a transmitter
+and you get a tuple containing a transmitter and receiver.
+If you know Go,
-and receiver.
+you'll be familiar with the concept.
 Calling `send` on the transmitter puts a value in the channel, and
 using `recv` on the receiver gets the value out.
 This broadcast allows for a multiple-producer,
 multiple consumer communication method.
 We can `clone` and `subscribe` the transmitter
-to get new transmitters and receivers respectively, and move them into the
+to get new transmitters and receivers, respectively, and move them into the
-spawned tasks of each iteration.
+spawned tasks on each iteration.

 ### Consumption
 The message has been sent to the channel, and all the other tasks need to pick it
 up and write it to their streams.
-But how are they supposed to do that when they are
+But how are they supposed to do that while they are
-blocked while waiting for a read?
+blocked waiting for a read?
 Back to `tokio::select!`!

 ```rust
 loop {